open-lab-app/open-lap-api/README.md

           "group"
         ],
         "summary": "Find group by ID",
-        "description": "Returns a group with the specified id\n", "operationId": "getGroupById",
+        "description": "Returns a group with the specified id", "operationId": "getGroupById",
         "produces": [
           "application/json"